-That distinction goes to Yahoo — now owned by Verizon — which experienced the largest data breach in history in 2013.
+But Yahoo -- now owned by Verizon -- actually suffered the largest data breach in U.S. history.

 The top five largest corporate hacks